Alistair MacLeod: Early life and education

-In 1956, MacLeod furthered his education by attending the Nova Scotia Teachers College in Truro and then taught school for a year on Port Hood Island off Cape Breton's west coast.Christine Evain.
-(2010) Conversations with Alistair MacLeod.
-Paris: Éditions Publibook, p.17.
+In 1956, MacLeod furthered his education by attending the Nova Scotia Teachers College in Truro and then taught school for a year on Port Hood Island off Cape Breton's west coast.
 To finance his university education, he worked summers drilling and blasting in mines in British Columbia, the Northwest Territories and, in the uranium mines of northern Ontario.
 At some point, he also worked at a logging camp on Vancouver Island rising rapidly through the ranks because he was physically able to climb the tallest trees and rig cables to their tops.

 Between 1957 and 1960, MacLeod studied at St. Francis Xavier University earning a BA and B.Ed.
 He then went on to receive his MA in 1961 from the University of New Brunswick.
 He decided to study for a PhD at the University of Notre Dame in Indiana because Frank O'Malley taught creative writing there.
 MacLeod said he was used to analyzing the work of other authors, but wanted to start writing himself.
 That wouldn't have happened, he added, if he had not attended such a "creative, imaginative university."

 He wrote his doctoral dissertation on the English novelist Thomas Hardy whom he admired.
 "I especially liked the idea," he told an interviewer years later, "that his novels were usually about people who lived outdoors and were greatly affected by the forces of nature."
 MacLeod was awarded his PhD in 1968, the same year he published The Boat in The Massachusetts Review.
 The story appeared in the 1969 edition of The Best American Short Stories along with ones by Andre Dubus, Bernard Malamud, Joyce Carol Oates and Isaac Bashevis Singer.